 Accreditation’s – Certified Divorce Coach, accredited Clinical Hypnotherapist, Counsellor and Psychotherapist.
 Registered member of Australian Counselling Association.

 Counselling style – I studied counselling to gain further skills in being able to help and guide people on their journey to wholeness.
 To free themselves of the pain, anxiety, feelings of shame, guilt, unworthiness that hold them back from living a full life.
 What it also did, was open me up to new skills that I get to put into practice for my own personal growth.

 How we relate to the people in our lives, be it at work, friendships, romantic relationships, family and even the relationship we have with ourselves is shaped by our own experiences – from the very beginning of our lives.
 Healthy relationships are key to happiness!
 This is why my additional studies have been focused on living relationally.
 Meaning, we live our lives consciously engaging in respectful practices within ourselves and with others.

-Looking after our own wellbeing and finding strategies that allow us to centre ourselves is pivotal in maintaining a sense of identity and clearing our minds of the white noise that is others opinions and projections – or even our own negative self-talk.
-For me this means spending time belly laughing with my crazy kids, dancing like nobody is watching, drowning out the chaos in my mind with very loud 80s rock music all whilst ignoring the ever-growing washing pile!
+Counsellor self-care – Looking after our wellbeing and finding strategies that allow us to centre ourselves is pivotal in maintaining a sense of identity and clearing our minds of the white noise that is other’s opinions and projections – or even our negative self-talk.
+For me, this means spending time belly laughing with my crazy kids, dancing like nobody is watching, drowning out the chaos in my mind with very loud 80s rock music, all whilst ignoring the ever-growing washing pile!